hairen/hairen.github.io/AWS_CSAA/README.md

 + Each instance can be assigned up to **five** security groups.
 + **Amazon DynamoDB Accelerator** (DAX) is a **fully** managed, highly avaiable, in-memory cache that can reduce Amazon DynamoDB response times **from milliseconds to microseconds**, even at millions of requests per second.
 + You can secure the privacy of your data in AWS, both at rest and in-transit, through encryption.
 If your data is stored in EBS Volumns, you can enable EBS Encryption and if it is stored in S3, you can enable client-side and server-side encryption.
++ Transferring data from an **EC2** instance **to** Amazon S3, Glacier, DynamoDB, SES, SQS, SimpleDB in the same AWS Region has **no cost** at all.
++ The word _ephemeral_ means short-lived or temporary in the English dictionary.
++ Always remember that the messages in the SQS queue will continue to exist even after the EC2 instance has processed it, until you delete that message.
++ Amazon RDS Multi-AZ deployments provide enhanced availablility and durability for Database Instances, making them a natural fit for production database workloads.
+When you provision a Multi-AZ DB instance, Amazon RDS autmatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different AZ.
+Each AZ runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
++ In case of an infrastruture failure, Amazon RDS performs an automatic failover to the standnby (or to a read replica in the case of Amazon Aurora), so that you can resume database operations as soon as the failover is complete.
++ You can store session state data on both DynamoDB and ElastiCache.
+These AWS services provide high performance storage of key-value pairs which can be used to build a highly available web application.